HuddleEng/PhantomCSS/README.md

 ### Getting started, try the demo

-* Mac OSX users should first [download PhantomJS](http://phantomjs.org/download.html), easiest with Homebrew.
-For convenience I've included PhantomJS.exe for Windows users
+* Mac OSX users should first [download CasperJS](http://docs.casperjs.org/en/latest/installation.html), easiest with Homebrew.
+For convenience I've included CasperJS.bat for Windows users
-* Download or clone this repo and run `phantomjs demo/testsuite.js` in command/terminal from the PhantomCSS folder.
+* Download or clone this repo and run `casperjs demo/testsuite.js` (windows) or `casperjs test demo/testsuite.js` (OSX) in command/terminal from the PhantomCSS folder.
 PhantomJS is the only binary dependency - this should just work
 * Find the screenshot folder and have a look at the (baseline) images
-* Run the tests again with `phantomjs demo/testsuite.js`.
+* Run the tests again with `casperjs demo/testsuite.js` (windows) or `casperjs test demo/testsuite.js` (OSX).
 New screenshots will be created to compare against the baseline images.
 These new images can be ignored, they will be replaced every test run.
 * To test failure, add/change some CSS in the file demo/coffeemachine.html e.g. make `.mug` bright green
 * Run the tests again, you should see some reported failures
 * In the failures folder some images should have been created.
 The images should show bright pink where the screenshot has visually changed